bioperl/bioperl.github.io/howtos/Trees.md

 ```

-An even better way to draw trees is implemented in which will draw a [cladogram](wp:Cladogram "wikilink") in [postscript](wp:postscript "wikilink") format.
-The postscript file can be converted to [SVG](wp:SVG "wikilink"), [PDF](wp:PDF "wikilink") which can also be rendered in [PNG](wp:PNG "wikilink"), [JPEG](wp:JPEG "wikilink"), and other image file formats.
+An even better way to draw trees is implemented in which will draw a [cladogram] in [postscript] format.
+The postscript file can be converted to [SVG], [PDF] which can also be rendered in [PNG], [JPEG], and other image file formats.
 This module does depend on the external module .

 Here is a simple script that writes out a postscript file for every file ending in `.tre` in a directory.
-It assumes the files are in [Newick tree format](Newick_tree_format "wikilink") but can be switched [Nexus tree format](Nexus_tree_format "wikilink") (like what you get out of a [MrBayes](MrBayes "wikilink") run if 'nexus' is instead the code below replacing 'newick'.
+It assumes the files are in [Newick tree format] but can be switched [Nexus tree format] (like what you get out of a [MrBayes] run if 'nexus' is instead the code below replacing 'newick'.
 The `-bootstrap => 1` option specifies that internal id values should be written out - currently it assumes id is stored in the `id()` field so you will have to copy the values from the `bootstrap()` field if they are stored there.
-The `-compact => 0` option specifies that branch lengths should be written (so this is actually a [phylogram](wp:Phylogenetic_tree#Types_of_phylogenetic_trees "wikilink") ), `-compact => 1` would instead draw a cladogram with equal branch lengths for all branches.
+The `-compact => 0` option specifies that branch lengths should be written (so this is actually a [phylogram] ), `-compact => 1` would instead draw a cladogram with equal branch lengths for all branches.

 ```perl